 Submitting Acknowledgment Activity for ABE Upload

-To submit records of acknowledgment activity, fill out the appropriate fields in the Donor Acknowledgment Report (DAR) and return the completed report to the WFAA gift processing team via the WFAA Help Center.
+To submit records of acknowledgment activity, fill out the appropriate fields in the Donor Acknowledgment Report (DAR) and return the completed report to the WFAA gift services team via the WFAA Help Center.
 A link to the WFAA Help Center can be found on the yellow header row of the DAR; that will link you to the WFAA Help Center to submit your file.

 A few guidelines to keep in mind:

 - The system supports only one acknowledgment of each type per revenue ID (e.g., a gift can show a “DoD acknowledgment” and a “Chancellor acknowledgment,” but not two “DoD acknowledgments”).
 Multiple acknowledgments can be recorded on a gift as long as they are each a different type of acknowledgment.